 There is minimal impact expected on total enrollments in the ABE major, since the new concentrations are composed primarily of existing courses offered in ABE and on campus.
-Students will be allowed to transfer into one of the new concentrations once they are active.
-It is anticipated that the revised degree programs will have stronger enrollments and reach levels experienced about 5 years ago.
+If they choose, students will be allowed to transfer into one of the new concentrations once they are active.
+It is anticipated that the revised degree programs will have stronger enrollments, and that total enrollments are expected to reach levels experienced about 5 years ago.